iZackk26/Extended-Reality/main.md

 risks.
 In addition, AR facilitates natural and immersive interaction with virtual objects, improving the user experience and the effectiveness of the system.

+## Healthcare

+The integration of digital technologies has leading a new paradigm shift in teaching methods, for example in augmented reality and mixed reality has a potential to transform the medical education, why? because with this kind of technology people can learn the procedures, surgical planning and guidance.

+The review of 26 studies that used augmented reality and mixed reality in medical education, found that VR and XR can improve in the training of professionals in health.

+One of the key strengths highlighted in the review is the versatility of AR and MR applications across various subjects and learner types.
+The studies covered diverse healthcare disciplines, such as anatomy and anesthesia, catering to learners of different levels and specialties.
+These technologies offer an interactive and immersive learning experience, enabling participants to engage with virtual and real-world elements simultaneously.
+Moreover, the studies showcased a rich diversity in research focus, ranging from introducing novel applications to evaluating their impact on training and learning outcomes.

+There are some weaknesses in the VR and XR, for example, a lot of studies showed early versions of things without really checking how helpful they were for learning, as well they said that using AR and MR was really good for improvement and learning, but others didn't find clear proof of this.
+Because of these mixed results, it's important to have better ways to do the research, like using the same methods for everyone, checking lots of different aspects, and including more people in the studies.

 ## Medical Training